Water Jets vs. Cable Machines

 Featured Product from General Pipe Cleaners

-Water Jets vs. Cable Machines.
-What’s the difference?
+Water Jets vs. Cable Machines: What’s the difference?

-A. Well, yes and no. Traditional cable drain cleaners do a great job cutting up tree roots and retrieving objects.
+Answer: Well, yes and no. Traditional cable drain cleaners do a great job cutting up tree roots and retrieving objects.
 But when it comes to grease clogs, cables have a difficult time.

-Electric jets typically offer a maximum of 1500 psi at about 2 gpm.
+Electric jets typically offer a maximum of 1,500 psi at about 2 gpm.
 Trying to get more pressure from an electric motor runs the risk of pulling too many amps and popping breakers.
-It’s better to use a gas powered jet.
+It’s better to use a gas-powered jet.
 You get twice the pressure and flow rate of electric jets to handle larger and longer lines.
 Gas jets can also clear indoor drain lines with a portable reel.
 It lets you use the power of gas jets in buildings and confined spaces where exhaust fumes could be hazardous, while the jet stays safely outside.